Notebook of Avon Reah Smith-Ryan, 1942-1945

 interpret the overseers requirements.

-Rations are monotonous - rice, rice, rice,
+Rations are monotonous - rice, rice, rice.

-Very little M&V - say 1oz per man or less
+Very little M & V - say 1 oz per man or less which goes into a

 5 days.
-Midday meal is just plain rice
+Midday meal ([[Heros?]] [[?]]) is just plain rice

 & we take it out cooked & have it cold.
-The
+The tea is all

-this leaf is that you can make e
+this leaf is that you can make 3 Pressings from the one

-lot & so have morning and
+lot & so we have morning and afternoon tea and usually

-supper from the one issue of ten.
+supper from the one issue of tea.

 to our men and does not mean necessarily that the